dyhes/zulip/docs/overview/directory-structure.md

 ### Core Python files

-Zulip uses the [Django web
+Aloha uses the [Django web
 framework](https://docs.djangoproject.com/en/3.2/), so a lot of these paths will be familiar to Django developers.